-There is one carol that has always baffled many people.
+There is one carol (or should that be a song?) that has always baffled many people at Christmas.
 I mean, what in the world do Leaping Lords, French Hens, Swimming Swans, and a ‘Partridge who won’t come out of the Pear tree’ have to do with Christmas?
-There’s an interesting piece of history behind this carol!
+There’s an interesting piece of history behind this carol/song!

 - The Partridge in a Pear tree was Jesus Christ